 University teaching takes place in rooms equipped with relevant texts, equipment, training materials, and electronic resources.

 |2022/23 entry||Published Jan 2022|

 You’ll need to be suited to the teaching profession both personally and academically.
 We look for committed individuals with a professional approach and an exceptional work ethic.
 You’ll need to be organised, flexible and unflappable, as well as being able to communicate, interact and relate well to everyone.
 When entering the teaching profession, having strong emotional resilience and a sense of humour will give you the edge.

 In order to apply you'll need to have completed, or be in the final year of a UK degree (or an equivalent qualification).
-You’ll need at least a 2.2 degree in an Art and Design subject e.g. Fine Art, Ceramics, Textiles, Photography or Graphics.
+You’ll need a good honours degree in an Art and Design subject e.g. Fine Art, Ceramics, Textiles, Photography or Graphics.
 History of Art/Cultural Studies graduates will need to demonstrate their abilities in studio practice.

 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.
 You may also need to enrol on a Subject Knowledge Enhancement course.

 Ready to apply?
 Click the "apply now" button in the centre of this page.

 Need more guidance?
 Head to our how to apply webpages.

 You’ll be asked to attend an interview with a portfolio of work.
 Interviews are structured in groups and will include opportunities to present your interests and experience, a presentation of an art educational topic plus written and numeric tasks.

 We advise that you gain at least two weeks of experience in an educational setting; this will provide you with a good foundation for the programme.